Varadero Cuba Travel Guide

 Book resorts or casas particulares well in advance, especially for high season.
 Prices change, so early booking yields better rates.

-Direct booking with casa owners after initial contact can be an option, especially for repeat visitors.
-Inquire about payment options.
+Direct booking with casa owners after initial contact may be an option, especially for repeat visitors.
+Inquire about ways to pay.

 Local hosts often provide great booking insights plus tips for private accommodations.